Rethinking the Starting Point: Collaborative Pre-Training for Federated Downstream Tasks: Proposed Methodology

-On the other hand, FL settings risk producing significant variations in performance among different clients, particularly when the model exhibits bias towards those with larger datasets.
-This \textit{fairness} can be assessed by quantifying the variance in testing accuracy across participants~\citep{Li2020Fair}.
-Therefore, besides achieving performance gains on any unseen FL task, we also aim for the final global model $w^R(\Phi^*, G)$ initialized from our designed pre-trained model $\Phi^*$ to exhibit a fair testing performance distribution across $|G|$ clients.
-Specifically, our second objective in designing $\Phi^*$ is to minimize the variance of the prediction distribution across participants in downstream FL tasks, i.e., \textbf{{\system} overview.} We aim to strike a balance between (\ref{eq:objtive1}) and (\ref{eq:objtive2}).
-However, we encounter challenges because $D_g$, $G$, and $p(\mathcal{G})$ are not known during pre-training, preventing us from directly optimizing $A(\Phi)$ and $F(\Phi)$.
-To address this, our methodology will employ meta-learning during pre-training to simulate data heterogeneity and dynamics in downstream FL scenarios.
-We find that this leads to pre-trained models capable of providing robust initialization for any unseen downstream FL task, considering (\ref{eq:objtive1}) and (\ref{eq:objtive2}).

-To achieve this, we construct a pre-training environment mirroring the federated setup, facilitating the pre-trained model's ability to account for data heterogeneity across clients and tasks.
-Our meta-learning-based {\system} updates the pre-trained model iteratively over federated rounds using a support set, followed by a concluding adjustment (meta-update) using a query set.
-By treating the query set as unseen knowledge, our pre-trained model has the capability to effectively handle unforeseen FL scenarios in downstream tasks while striking a balance between (\ref{eq:objtive1}) and (\ref{eq:objtive2}).
+On the other hand, FL settings can lead to significant performance variations among clients, especially when the aggregated models are biased towards those with larger datasets.
+This performance variation can be measured by the variance in testing accuracy across participants~\citep{Li2020Fair}.
+Thus, besides improving performance for any FL task, we aim for the final global model $w^R(\Phi^*, G)$ initialized from our pre-trained model $\Phi^*$ to achieve balanced testing performance across client set $G$.
+Specifically, our second objective for $\Phi^*$ is to minimize the variance of the loss distribution across participants in downstream FL tasks, i.e., \textbf{Overview of approach.} One of our key contributions is balancing (\ref{eq:objtive1}) and (\ref{eq:objtive2}).
+The challenge arises as $D_g$, $\mathcal{G}$, and $p(\mathcal{G})$ are unknown during pre-training, preventing us from directly optimizing $A(\Phi)$ and $F(\Phi)$.
+To address this, we develop a model-agnostic meta-learning (MAML) approach in {\system} to mimic statistical heterogeneity of downstream FL tasks.
+This method yields pre-trained models that offer robust initialization for unseen downstream tasks, considering (\ref{eq:objtive1}) and (\ref{eq:objtive2}).
+Detailed in Sections~\ref{sec:methodsc1} and \ref{sec:method_sec2}, we construct a pre-training environment for scenarios I and II that mirrors downstream federated setups, enabling the pre-trained model to handle data heterogeneity across clients and tasks.
+Our meta-learning-based {\system} updates the pre-trained model iteratively over federated rounds using a support set, with a concluding adjustment (meta-update) using a query set treated as unseen knowledge.
+This enables our pre-trained model to the effectively handle unforeseen FL scenarios downstream while balancing between (\ref{eq:objtive1}) and (\ref{eq:objtive2}).